Skip to main content

 public DataImporter Importer => _importer.Value;

-- Concept Explanation: These properties do not store values directly but provide a
+• Concept Explanation: These properties do not store values directly.
+Instead, they provide a getter and an optional setter to indirectly retrieve or compute other property values.

 struct Point { var x = 0.0, y = 0.0 }